fws-solutions/starter_s/README.md

 ![](http://internal.forwardslashny.com/wp-content/uploads/2020/02/acf-inactive2.png)

-In order to optimize the workflow even further, this Starter Theme comes with hook function that will automatically sync any changes in field groups registered by new JSON files.
+In order to optimize the workflow even further, this Starter Theme comes with hook function **that will automatically sync any changes** in field groups registered by new JSON files.

 For example:
 - Developer A makes changes in field group Banners.
 - Developer B pulls changes into his local enviroment.
 On first dashboard load, the ACF field groups will get synced and updated as the internal script will detect changes in JSON files.

-Lastly, it is necessary to avoid any conflicts coming from any changes made directly on development or live server.
-To resolve this, Starter Theme actually comes with another hook which disables any field group editing on any other enviroment, forcing developers to make all changes exclusively on local enviroment.
+Lastly, it is necessary to **avoid any conflicts** coming from any changes **made directly on development or live server**.
+To resolve this, Starter Theme actually comes with another hook **which disables** any field group editing on any other enviroment, **forcing developers** to make all changes exclusively on **local enviroment**.

 ### Naming conventions and categorizing

-The workflow above resolves a lot of problems but it does have a small drawback, creating each block's fields as a separate field group will result in too meny groups in the dashboard.
+The workflow above resolves a lot of problems but it does have a **small drawback**, creating each block's fields as a separate field group **will result in too meny groups** in the dashboard.

-Furthermore, it is highly recommended to also create helper groups of fields that can be cloned in other block's fields.
+Furthermore, it is highly recommended to also create **helper groups** of fields that can be cloned in other block's fields.

 For example, the Section Title field...